OkayAtay/myBestTea/README.md

+# my_best_tea

+list types of tea
+Tea Attributes--
+:name
+:description
+:preparation
+:sub-types

+Sub-types
+:description

+What type of tea would you like to learn about? user selects tea type puts information about the tea type Would you like to learn more about this tea? user types y/n
+If yes...prints information about sub-tea types
+If no...
+What type of tea would you like to learn more about?

 # MyBestTea

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/myBestTea`.
 To experiment with that code, run `bin/console` for an interactive prompt.